A Grand, Gracious Beach Retreat at The Sanctuary at Kiawah

-Although The Sanctuary at Kiawah Island was built a mere 13 years ago, it holds the gravitas of the 19th-century Southern mansions from which it draws its soul.
+Although The Sanctuary at Kiawah Island was built in the early 2000s, it holds the gravitas of the 19th-century Southern mansions from which it draws its soul.
 Part of Kiawah Island Golf Resort, tucked along the South Carolina coast about 20 miles from Charleston, this luxurious beachfront enclave lives up to its name — the sense of seclusion and serenity envelops you as soon as you pass through the gates.
 The word has long since spread and families flock here from points far and wide, yet the staff is so warm and thoughtful in catering to each guest that you’ll feel as though you’re in on a delightful secret.

 The hotel’s friendly, welcoming service starts at check-in and extends throughout every aspect of the stay.
 Without exception, each staff member we interacted with was courteous, attentive and helpful to kids and adults alike — hospitality at its finest.